WebOrigami/docs/src/content/concepts/hello.md

 }}
 </figure>

 In this Origami file, everything between the `{ }` curly braces defines the keys and values of the top level of the site tree.
-The name `index.html` defines a key in the tree; the expression to the right of the equals sign defines the value for that key.
+The name `index.html` is a key in this tree; the expression after the equals sign defines that key's value.

 File names often contain periods so, unlike many programming languages, Origami lets you include periods in a name like `index.html`.

 The Origami server lets you immediately browse this tree.

-_Key points: A site's definition in Origami is extremely concise.
-You can immediately interact with the site you've defined.
-You can visualize the site as an interactive diagram._
+_Key points: An Origami file provides a concise way to define a site.
+You can interact with your site immediately and view it as an interactive diagram._

 ## Tree scope

 A formula you write in Origami defines a key and a value, like the `index.html` and text above.
 Those formulas can refer to other values.

-Origami works out what those references mean by defining a _scope_: the set of all the names that are available for you to use.
+Origami determines the meaning of those references by defining a _scope_: the set of all the names available for use.
 As a trivial example, you can recreate the "Hello, world!" page above by defining the "name" as a separate value:

 ```
 {